carlacz/MBRT/OpenSesame-online/README.md

 ---------------------------------------
 ## OUTPUT
-Following step 6 in the [setup instructions](#SETUP-INSTRUCTIONS), the data is exported as a single `.txt` file containing all participant responses in long format.
+Following step 6 in the setp-by-step [setup instructions](#SETUP-INSTRUCTIONS), the data is exported as a single `.txt` file containing all participant responses in long format.
 The provided `.R` script (`data-preparation.R`) is designed to read this raw JATOS export, extract relevant observations from the test blocks, and save the processed data as `data.rdata`.
 Please note that this script relies on the standard experiment structure; if modifications were made beyond the configurable Experiment Settings, the code may need adaptation.
 Additionally, raw data should always be inspected and cleaned of outliers or errors prior to statistical analysis.

 **Key Variables for Analysis:**